theupdateframework/tuf-on-ci/README.md

 * Guided signing events for distributed signing
 * TUF delegations with signature thresholds
 * Signing with hardware keys and Sigstore
-* Automated online signing (Google Cloud, Azure, Sigstore)
+* Automated online signing (Google Cloud, Azure, AWS, Sigstore)
 * No custom code required

 The optimal use case is TUF repositories with a low to moderate frequency of change, both for artifacts and keys.